Last updated: ET

 General safety information and advice for LGBTQ2 travellers abroad

 Canadian and international driving licences are not recognized in China.
-Foreigners must hold a foreigner residence permit and meet local requirements to obtain a Chinese driver’s licence.
+You must hold a foreigner residence permit and meet local requirements to obtain a Chinese driver’s licence.

 Dual citizenship is not legally recognized in China.

-If you are a Canadian of Chinese origin travelling to China, you may be asked to provide your Chinese name by border authorities.
-Ensure that you are well informed about Chinese law and practices relating to determination and loss of Chinese citizenship, including cancelling a household register (hukou) and applying to renounce Chinese citizenship.
+If you’re a Canadian of Chinese origin travelling to China, you may be asked to provide your Chinese name by border authorities.
+Ensure that you are well informed about Chinese law and practices relating to the determination and loss of Chinese citizenship, including cancelling a household register (hukou) and applying to renounce Chinese citizenship.
 Contact the nearest Chinese diplomatic or consular office for more details.

 Canadian children born to at least one parent who is a Chinese citizen may be deemed Chinese citizens under China’s Nationality Law.
-The child’s Canadian citizenship may not be recognized by Chinese authorities, and the family may be subject to family planning regulations.
+Chinese authorities may not recognize the child’s Canadian citizenship, and the family may be subject to family planning regulations.

 General information for travellers with dual citizenship